joel-jeremy/java-config-library-benchmarks/README.md

 # Benchmarks Results

 Each push to the repository will trigger a benchmark run.
+The project uses a special build task which merges all the benchmark results into a single report file.
 Latest benchmark results will be viewable via GitHub Pages: [https://joeljeremy7.github.io/java-config-library-benchmarks/](https://joeljeremy7.github.io/java-config-library-benchmarks/)

 ## Libraries